idianal/personal-site/posts/2018/demystifying-delegates-in-csharp.md

 ---
 layout: post.njk
-title: Demystifying Delegates in C#
+title: "Demystifying Delegates in C#"
 date: 2018-10-22
+description: "Explore how delegates work in C#&mdash;what they are, how to declare and assign them, and how they enable methods to be treated like variables.
+A clear, example-driven guide."
 ---

 ### A bit of context